-Are you wondering what causes the eruption of Kilauea's summit and rift zone and when it will be pau (or paused)?
-And what is the science behind Hawaii's 'Smiley Face' Volcano?
-How did the lava lake at the Halemaumau crater change to a hot water lake and now back to the lava lake?
+Have you ever wondered about what caused the formation of Hawaii's 'Smiley Face' Volcano?
+How did the lava lake at the Halema'uma'u crater change to a hot water lake after the 2018 eruption, and now, it is back to the lava lake?
 Or, would you like to know how the mountains, valleys, craters, beaches, reefs, etc., formed in Hawaii?
-What processes shaped them into what they are today?
-What processes provide for, and threaten, our resources and our safety, and how did Hawaiians in the olden days manage to use these resources without modern materials?
+What processes shaped Koolau Mountain as it is today?
+What processes provide for and threaten our resources and safety, and how did Hawaiians in the olden days manage to use these resources without modern materials?
 ERTH103 is a start to your understanding of these things.

 ERTH103 introduces Hawai'i Nei geologically.
 It surveys Hawaiian geology and geologic processes.
-Includes origin of the Hawaiian Islands, volcanism, rocks and minerals, landforms, stream and coastal processes, landslides, earthquakes and tsunamis, groundwater, and geologic and environmental hazards.
+This includes the origin of the Hawaiian Islands, volcanism, rocks and minerals, landforms, stream and coastal processes, landslides, earthquakes and tsunamis, groundwater, and geologic and environmental hazards.

 This course will interleave geologic processes and places, starting from Lōʻihi (the youngest Hawaiian volcano) and moving NW along the chain to finish at Meiji Seamount (the oldest Hawaiian volcano).
 We will cover processes along the way as we need them.
 For example, Kilauea is an active volcano, so we'll have to cover how magma is produced there.
-However, erosion only becomes a major geological process once a volcano starts to die off, so we won't cover it until we get to Mauna Kea and Kohala, and so on.
-The goal is that by the end of the semester; you will be able to look at the entire Hawaiian-Emperor volcanic chain and understand how it got there, why it is not the same all along the chain, and what the geologic future may hold.
+However, erosion only becomes a major geological process once a volcano starts to die off, so we won't cover it until we get to Mauna Kea, Kohala, and so on.
+The goal is that by the end of the semester, you will be able to look at the entire Hawaiian-Emperor volcanic chain and understand how it got there, why it is not the same all along the chain, and what the geologic future may hold.

 The most important thing in ERTH 103 is not what I teach but what you learn.
 Learning is an active process - you have to do something to learn.
-In this class, reviewing online course materials, doing homework/quizzes, and reading are very important.
+In this class, class participation, reviewing course materials, doing homework/quizzes, and reading are very important.